srinivas-aids/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Get value from the user for calculation
 ### Step 2:
+Assign the values
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list

 ### Step 5:
+print both the values it would be circulated
 ### Step 6:
+end the program
 ## Program:
 ~~~
 def circulate():